microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/ipnamedlocation.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents an Azure Active Directory named location defined by IP ranges.
-Named locations are custom rules that define network locations which can then be used in a Conditional Access policy.
+Named locations are custom rules that define network locations which can then be used in a conditional access policy.

 Inherits from [namedLocation](../resources/namedLocation.md)